Hooternut/Hooternut-D2-Wishlist/README.md

 # Hooternut-D2-Wishlist
 Hooternut's weapon rolls wishlist for Destiny 2.
 Made for Destiny Item Manager.

-Updated as of Season of the Witch
+Updated as of Season of the Wish + Warlord's Ruin

 TO ADD TO DIM:
 1. Open DIM settings.